apollographql/apollo-federation-subgraph-compatibility/README.md

 ```

 - `@link` (required for Federation v2)
-  - Must be seen as a valid schema directive in the subgraph library service sdl.
+  - Must be seen as a valid schema directive in the SDL returned by the subgraph.
 Is verified by checking for its inclusion in the `query { _service { sdl } }` result.

 #### Additional functionality to fully support Apollo Federation

 - `@key` and `_entities` - multiple `@key` definitions, multiple-fields `@key` and a complex fields `@key`.
 - `@requires` - directive used to provide additional non-key information from one subgraph to the computed fields in another subgraph, should support defining complex fields
-  - This will be tested through a query covering [Product.delivery](http://product.delivery) where the library implementors dimensions { size weight } will need to be an expected { size: "1", weight: 1 } to pass.
+  - This will be tested through a query covering [Product.delivery](http://product.delivery) where the library implementors `dimensions { size weight }` will need to be an expected `{ size: "1", weight: 1 }` to pass.
 Example query that will be sent directly to `products` subgraph.

 ```graphql
 query ($id: ID!) {